Miletus

 Temple of Serapis and Byzantine Era Gate

-The Serapeum, temple of Serapis, was a temple dedicated to the Egyptian-Hellenistic god Serapis (Apis bull) whose cult is attested at Miletus since the first half of the second century CE.
+The temple dedicated to Serapis (Serapeum), was a temple dedicated to the Egyptian-Hellenistic god Serapis (Apis bull) whose cult is attested at Miletus since the first half of the second century CE.
 The foundation walls and some columns of a three-aisled cella are extant.
 The main entrance was from the south, through a porch; its pediment with a bust of Serapis; his damaged head surrounded by the rays of sun - has been reconstructed opposite the porch's stepped platform.
 During the Byzantine times, the porch became part of a new set of city walls and like the Market Gate served as decoration of the a fortified city gate.
 The porch was flanked by two more doors and thus became the central showpiece of a tripartite gate that formed the largest and the most ornate access to the Byzantine city.

 circa 170 CE